michelleklum/cs124-lab3/design/design.md

 <img src="sharing_page_duplicate_email.png" alt="Sharing Page Duplicate Email Usage Alert" width="200px">

-We have a simple regex in place to check for valid email formatting.
+We have a simple regular expression in place to check for email formatting.
 For example, a user cannot enter a string like "abc" as an email for the sharing field, since strings of that format are not valid emails.

 <img src="sharing_page_invalid_email.png" alt="Sharing Page Invalid Email Usage Alert" width="200px">